pce-uw-jscript400/w6-frontend-to-backend/README.md

 - [ ] Try deleting a post using the link.

 * **Question:** Why did the number of posts not change when you were redirected back to the `/users` route?

-* **Your Answer:** Whenever we modify our data with a Create, Update, or Delete, we have a few options on how to make our frontend reflect those changes.
+  Whenever we modify our data with a Create, Update, or Delete, we have a few options on how to make our frontend reflect those changes.
 What options can you think of?

-* **Question:** Because our backend did apply the changes but on frontend we need to somehow update your page to reflect the changes in backend. re-fetching is on of out options.
+* **Your Answer:** Because our backend did apply the changes but on frontend we need to somehow update your page to reflect the changes in backend. re-fetching is on of out options.

 ---

 - [ ] Using your preferred method, update your code so that the frontend will reflect the changes made to the backend.